KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 This is the number of blocks between each block reward halving.
 This parameter will have no effect if [`ac_reward`](##ac_reward) is not set.
 The lowest possible value is `1440` (~1 day).
 If this parameter is set, but [`ac_decay`](#ac_decay) is not, the reward will decrease by 50% each halving.

+#### :pushpin: Examples:

-> A 777777-coin pre-mine, with a 5-coin block reward, and the block reward decreases by 50% every 2000 blocks.
+A 777777-coin pre-mine, with a 5-coin block reward, and the block reward decreases by 50% every 2000 blocks.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=500000000 -ac_halving=2000 &
 ```

-> A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.
+A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_halving=2000 -ac_decay=75000000 &
 ```

-> A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.
+A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_halving=2000 -ac_decay=75000000 &